Google is taking aim at rogue financial services advertisers, following increasing pressure from UK campaigners and regulators to stamp out scams.

 The new Google Ads Financial Products and Services policy introduces stricter requirements for firms promoting financial services in the UK.
 Enforcement will take effect from 6 September 2021.

-Earlier this year, Which? joined a coalition of organisations to urge the government to ensure big tech companies such as Google and Facebook are held legally responsible for fraudulent adverts under the forthcoming Online Safety Bill.
+Earlier this year, of organisations to urge the government to ensure big tech companies such as Google and Facebook are held legally responsible for fraudulent adverts under the forthcoming Online Safety Bill.

-New Google verification requirements mean that all financial services advertisers targeting the UK must demonstrate that they are authorised by the Financial Conduct Authority (FCA) or qualify for one of the limited exemptions.
+New Google verification requirements mean that all financial services advertisers targeting the UK must demonstrate that they are authorised by the Financial Conduct Authority (FCA) or qualify for one of the .

 Google will publish the policy update on 30 August 2021, and enforcement will take effect seven days later.
 Advertisers that haven't completed the updated verification process in time will no longer be allowed to show financial services ads of any kind in the UK.

 Ronan Harris of Google UK & Ireland said: 'Today's announcement reflects significant progress in delivering a safer experience for users, publishers and advertisers.
 While we understand that this policy update will impact a range of advertisers in the financial services space, our utmost priority is to keep users safe on our platforms - particularly in an area targeted by fraudsters.
 We are committed to leading on necessary changes to help fight online scammers.'

 Google has also joined Stop Scams UK - the first major technology firm to do so - and pledged $5m in advertising credits to support public awareness campaigns in the UK.

 Google is recognising that it must take far greater responsibility for fraudulent adverts that lead to financial scams.Its new policy affects all financial services advertisers, regardless of whether the products they are promoting are regulated by the FCA.